Do you consider yourself an introvert but would still like to be in the real estate business?

 - Social Media

-As already discussed in my article about the hidden costs of inbound marketing (here), depending on the competitiveness of your real estate niche, it can take between 6 months and two years until your blog gets some traction and gets picked up by search engines.
+Depending on the competitiveness of your real estate niche, it can take six months and two years until your blog gets some traction and gets picked up by search engines.

 On YouTube, it can sometimes happen already after three months.

-So, you can create all the content from your office instead of going out to different networking events or using other advertising methods that are more suitable for extroverts.
+So, you can create all the content from your office instead of going to different networking events or using other advertising methods more suitable for extroverts.

-You may also want to take a look into different real estate marketing demographics as discussed in this article of mine.
+As discussed in this article, you may also want to look into different real estate marketing demographics.

-Depending on your demographic or your real estate niche, you can make a better decision if the written route, the video route or a combination suits you best.
+Depending on your demographic or real estate niche, you can better decide if the written route, the video route, or a combination suits you best.

-Buying leads and promoting your property listings on platforms such as Zillow is another option.
+Another option is buying leads and promoting your property listings on platforms such as Zillow.

-Potential customers would be interacting with you by texting, which is also quite introvert-friendly.
+Potential customers would interact with you by text, which is also quite introvert-friendly.

-If you would like to learn more about Facebook chatbots for real estate, check out this article of mine.
+Check out this article to learn more about Facebook chatbots for real estate.